dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 This approach is sometimes used in libraries to make the syntax more flexible.
 So that people may call the function with or without `new`, and it still works.

+> ![t] t: This function thus can be used as constructor or as factory.

 Probably not a good thing to use everywhere though, because omitting `new` makes it a bit less obvious what's going on.
 With `new` we all know that the new object is being created.

+> ![t] t: But many API's only provide factories (ideally, with non capital initial letter).

 ## Return from constructors